 Japanese Cheesecake is by far one of my favorite cheesecakes I’ve ever done.
-This Chocolate Japanese Cheesecake is totally irresistible, light, fluffy and chocolaty, with a moist texture resembling a souffle.
+This Chocolate Japanese Cheesecake is simply irresistible, light, fluffy, and chocolaty, with a moist texture resembling a souffle.

 The recipe is not complicated and uses basic ingredients you already have in your pantry.
 What makes this cheesecake so delightful is the fact that egg whites are whipped and incorporated into the cheesecake mixture making this cheesecake rise in the oven like a souffle, resulting in this cloudy, fluffy texture.